 Relax Often: One must always relax and roam around between working hours.
-Sitting or standing in same positions for long time can put strain on your back leading to back and shoulder pain.
+Sitting or standing in the same positions for a long time can put a strain on your back leading to back and shoulder pain.
 Stretching your hands, moving around the office space, getting along with co-workers and relaxing often help in reducing the risk of getting a pressed sciatic nerve or frozen shoulder.
 Don’t be stressed, and be relaxed to avoid pain to intensify.

-Sleep Properly: Proper rest and sleep is necessary to prevent back pain.
+Sleep Properly: Proper rest and sleep are necessary to prevent back pain.
 One must take rest and lie properly on a hard mattress that allows your back to remain straight.
-Soft cushioning mattress could worsen the condition as they do not maintain straight posture.
+A soft cushioning mattress could worsen the condition as they do not maintain a straight posture.

-Healthy Diet: A diet loaded with essential nutrients replenishes deficient minerals that in turn help reducing back pain.
+Healthy Diet: A diet loaded with essential nutrients replenishes deficient minerals that in turn, help reduce back pain.
 Adhere to a diet rich in proteins, omega 3 fatty acids, phosphorus and fibers.
 These nutrients prevent progression of pain and help in conditions such as arthritis and osteoporosis.
-Food supplements to fulfill deficient nutrients in body can also be taken.
-Bromelain which is derived from pineapple is another helpful enzyme in reducing swelling and pain.
+Food supplements to fulfill deficient nutrients in the body can also be taken.
+Bromelain which is derived from pineapple, is another helpful enzyme in reducing swelling and pain.